PeiKang719/LoyalPaws/README.md

 ## Usage

--**Admin**
+**Admin**:
---Manage user roles, pet profiles, and system settings.
+- Manage user roles, pet profiles, and system settings.
--**Adopter**
+**Adopter**
---Register, browse pets, apply for adoption, and manage profiles.
+- Register, browse pets, apply for adoption, and manage profiles.
--**Veterinarian**
+**Veterinarian**
---Manage clinic appointments and pet medical records.
+- Manage clinic appointments and pet medical records.
--**Payment Processing**
+**Payment Processing**
---The payment system uses PayPal sandbox for handling financial transactions securely.
+- The payment system uses PayPal sandbox for handling financial transactions securely.
----Ensure you have a PayPal sandbox account set up.
+   - Ensure you have a PayPal sandbox account set up.
----Configure the PayPal sandbox credentials in the payment settings of the application.
+   - Configure the PayPal sandbox credentials in the payment settings of the application.